gaocapital/investment-dashboard/README.md

 ## 🧠 How It Works

-Each strategy (Rates, Commodities, etc.) has a Python script that:
+Each strategy (e.g. spx_barometer) has a Python script that:
 - Reads the corresponding .xlsx file from the data/ folder.
 - Parses, processes, and computes metrics.
 - Feeds this data to the Flask app.